dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-Selecting from Many Options with Switch Statements

-If you have many options to choose from, use a switch statement.
-A switch statement tests a value and can have many case statements which define various possible values.
-Statements are executed from the first matched case value until a break is encountered.

-Here is an example of a switch statement:
+Adding a Default Option in Switch Statements

+In a switch statement you may not be able to specify all possible values as case statements.
+Instead, you can add the default statement which will be executed if no matching case statements are found.
+Think of it like the final else statement in an if/else chain.

+A default statement should be the last case.

-switch (lowercaseLetter) {
+switch (num) {
-case "a":
+case value1:
-console.log("A");
+statement1;
 break;
-case "b":
+case value2:
-console.log("B");
+statement2;
 break;
+...
+default:
+defaultStatement;
+break;
 }

-case values are tested with strict equality (===).
-The break tells JavaScript to stop executing statements.
-If the break is omitted, the next statement will be executed.

-Write a switch statement which tests val and sets answer for the following conditions:
+Write a switch statement to set answer for the following conditions: a - apple b - bird c - cat default - stuff
-1 - alpha
-2 - beta
-3 - gamma
-4 - delta
 Tests

+Waiting: switchOfStuff("a") should return the string apple
-Waiting: caseInSwitch(1) should have a value of the string alpha
+Waiting: switchOfStuff("b") should return the string bird
-Waiting: caseInSwitch(2) should have a value of the string beta
+Waiting: switchOfStuff("c") should return the string cat
-Waiting: caseInSwitch(3) should have a value of the string gamma
+Waiting: switchOfStuff("d") should return the string stuff
-Waiting: caseInSwitch(4) should have a value of the string delta
+Waiting: switchOfStuff(4) should return the string stuff
 Waiting: You should not use any if or else statements
+Waiting: You should use a default statement
 Waiting: You should have at least 3 break statements